Gold has been a popular commodity as a store of value since the dawn of time, but it has several issues.

 Unallocated gold is different in that the company you purchase the gold from doesn’t use your money to buy physical gold.
 Instead they often use the capital for other investments, but they do promise to deliver gold to you if you request that, or to return fiat currency to you when you’re ready to sell.
 Unallocated accounts are typically less expensive in terms of fees because they aren’t paying for the transport or storage of physical gold.

 The downside is that unallocated gold is more risky as an investment.
 If your gold provider goes bankrupt there’s no gold waiting to be delivered to you.
 All you’ll have is an IOU for the gold or equivalent cash, and you’ll be lucky to ever see either.

 When you purchase allocated gold, or Paxos Gold tokens, you are the legal owner of the gold, and the company is holding your gold for you in a secure location.
 Even if the company goes bankrupt you’ll be able to claim your gold.
 This makes allocated gold safer than either unallocated gold or even physically owning the gold yourself.

-Because of that growth you can now purchase PAXG on a number of exchanges, including Swissborg, Kraken, HitBTC, Binance, and BitZ.
-You can also purchase tokens and PAXG futures at the FTX exchange.
+Because of that growth, you can now purchase PAXG on a number of exchanges, including Swissborg, Kraken, HitBTC, and Binance.

 Earning with Paxos Gold